InteractiveComputerGraphics/SPlisHSPlasH/doc/pysplishsplash/getting_started.md

 ```

 When building a new version of SPlisHSPlasH simply run these commands again and the installation will be updated.
 The compile times will be lower, because the build files from previous installations remain.
+If you are getting compile errors please try to compile the pysplishsplash target of the CMake project separately.

 Now check your installation by running